Cinecred

 Setting demonstration

-These settings specify how long the title card will stay fully visible and how long it takes to fade in and out.
+These settings specify how long it takes the title card to fade in and out.
 Notice that the fading times do neither include black nor fully opaque frames.
 For example, setting the Fade In Duration to “2” frames will generate one frame with ⅓ opacity and a second frame with ⅔ opacity.

 Setting demonstration